-The most recent era of mass voluntary migration was between 1850 and 1914.
-Over one million people a year were drawn to the new world by the turn of the 20th century.
-A World Bank report, International Migration and the Global Economic Order, estimates that 10 percent of the world’s population was migrating in this time period, whereas migration today is about three percent.
+The most recent era of mass voluntary migration was between 1850 and 1914. ver one million people a year were drawn to the new world by the turn of the 20th century.
+A World Bank report, International Migration and the Global Economic Order, estimates that 10 percent of the world’s population was migrating in this time period, whereas migration today is around three percent.
 Growing prosperity, falling transport costs relative to wages, and lower risk all helped to facilitate this era of mass migration.
-(A situation not unlike that of today.)
-It was also at this earlier time that states developed a formal and regulated system of passports and visas to control the flow of people across national borders.
+(A situation not unlike that of today) It was also at this earlier time that states developed a formal and regulated system of passports and visas to control the flow of people across national borders.

 At the same time, Asian immigrants were viewed with suspicion and outright racism on the West Coast.
 In 1878, the U.S. Supreme Court ruled that Chinese immigrants were prohibited from becoming naturalized American citizens.
 In 1882, the U.S. Congress passed the Chinese Exclusion Act preventing Chinese laborers from coming to the U.S. for ten years; later the act was amended to prohibit virtually all Chinese immigration, a situation that lasted until the mid-1900s.
 Similarly, Japanese immigration was restricted by the 1907 Gentleman’s Agreement between the governments of Japan and the U.S. Ultimately, nearly all Asian immigration was banned by the Asiatic Barred Zone provision of the Immigration Act of 1917 (Daniels 2002).
 By 1924, “undesirable” European migration from Southern and Eastern Europe was also severely diminished through the implementation of a new quota system that strictly limited yearly entrants per migrant-sending country.
 Again, this legislation resulted largely from nativist, anti-immigrant sentiments which rose in response to historic levels of immigration.
 Curiously, the Western Hemisphere wasn’t subject to the 1924 quotasQuotas are quantitative restrictions on the import of certain goods and services, allowing Latin American immigrants to fill the U.S. labor demand previously met by European and Asian immigrants (Daniels 2002).

 These developments and the global depression of the 1930s significantly reduced migration to the Western Hemisphere.
 Even as World War II and the Holocaust were on the horizon, Jews trying to get out of Germany and Austria were refused entry to other countries.
-At the 1938 Evian Conference in France, delegates from dozens of countries declined to increase quota numbers to admit the Jews fleeing persecution, with only one, the Dominican Republic, offering to take in any refugees.
+At the 1938 Evian Conference in France, delegates from dozens of countries declined to increase quota numbers to admit the Jews fleeing persecution, with only one, the Dominican Republic, offering to take in any refugees (Laffer, 2011).